-Communication service providers, enterprises, and system Integrators – namely those who are primarily focused towards building and implementing and hosting end-to-end IoT solutions for their customers (who could be businesses or end customers) – would be this solution’s the target customers.
+The target customers of this solution would be communication service providers, enterprises, and system Integrators – namely those who are primarily focused towards building and implementing and hosting end-to-end IoT solutions for their customers, which could be businesses or end customers.
 The customers could also be large enterprises who are looking to build their own IoT solutions and would like to invest in the infrastructure for the same.

 The last mile hurdles

 It is of paramount importance to have devices properly certified and the right configuration loaded on the devices prior to them entering the production environment.
-Hence, organisations must employ the utmost care to build standard operating procedures (SOPs) to onboard new devices into the IoT ecosystem so that all aspects are taken care of.
+Hence, to take care of all aspects, the organisations must employ utmost care to build standard operating procedures (SOPs), to onboard new devices into the IoT ecosystem.

 Caveats to keep in mind

 Consider the following issues in order to use Blockchain, widely, for relevant IoT applications:

 - Many devices may not be online all the time and so they will be the gateway

 Hence, Layer 2 solutions, such as the lightening network, will become relevant to use blockchain as an anchor of trust but conduct most of transactions off the blockchain and utilise it only for verification purposes